Thursday 12 may 2022

 Subsequently, the agreement was opened for signature to the 33 Latin American and Caribbean countries.
-So far, 24 governments have signed.
-Half of these states have ratified the text, meaning the treaty’s obligations are also enforceable at the national level.
+So far, 25 governments have signed and 15 states have ratified the text, meaning the treaty’s obligations are also enforceable at the national level.
 These countries are: Antigua and Barbuda, Argentina, Bolivia, Chile, Colombia, Ecuador, Guyana, Mexico, Nicaragua, Panama, Saint Vincent and the Grenadines, Saint Kitts and Nevis, Saint Lucia, and Uruguay.

 Colombia, which has seen the world’s highest number of murders of environmental activists for two years in a row, ratified the agreement on 10 October, 2022.

 Making people aware of their rights

 Now that the treaty has been ratified in several countries, it is important that communities and environmental activists themselves are also aware of their rights.
 As part of the Forests for a Just Future programme, IUCN NL will start a capacity building project in which we inform mainly women in remote areas in the Amazon about their right to participate in environmental matters and what steps to take of this right is violated.